With flu season coming up, you might be considering getting the flu jab to protect yourself from flu.

-For at least 1 in 10 people1, having an injection is a scary thought… but it doesn’t have to be.
+However, for at least 1 in 10 people1, having an injection is a scary thought but it doesn’t have to be.

-For many, this fear of needles, or needle phobia, stems from having had lots of procedures with needles at a young age.
-For others it is caused by the thought of a needle entering the skin or the discomfort associated with the procedure.
+For many a fear of needles, or needle phobia, comes from having had a lot of procedures with needles at a young age.
+For others it is caused by the thought of a needle entering your skin or the discomfort or pain associated with the procedure.

 - Feeling faint (light-headed or dizzy)

 It is nothing to be ashamed of and there are some simple things that you can do to help overcome it.